Upcoming Events

 Approved for 1.25 CFRE CE credits.

-Due to space limitations, registration is limited to first come, first served.
-Pre-registration required and the registration deadline is June 2nd at noon.
+Due to space limitations, registration is limited to first come, first served, and pre-registration is required.

-The first 30 minutes are dedicated to networking.
-The session will begin promptly at 12:00pm.
+The first 30 minutes will be dedicated to networking, and the program will begin promptly at 5:00 p.m.

 Additional Information